-WARNING: Switching off the engine when the vehicle is still moving will result in a loss of brake and steering assistance.
-The steering will not lock, but higher effort will be required.
-When the ignition is switched off, some electrical circuits, including air bags, warning lamps and indicators may also be off.
-If the ignition was turned off accidentally, you can shift into neutral (N) and re-start the engine.
+WARNING: Switching off the engine when your vehicle is still moving results in a significant decrease in braking assistance.
+Higher effort is required to apply the brakes and to stop your vehicle.
+A significant decrease in steering assistance could also occur.
+The steering does not lock, but higher effort could be required to steer your vehicle.
+When you switch the ignition off, some electrical circuits, for example airbags, also turn off.
+If you unintentionally switch the ignition off, shift into neutral (N) and restart the engine.

-- 1. Shift into neutral and use the brakes to bring your vehicle to a safe stop. - When your vehicle has stopped, shift into park (P) and switch the ignition off. - 3.
+- 1. Shift into neutral and use the brakes to bring your vehicle to a safe stop. - 2.
+When your vehicle has stopped, shift into park (P) and switch the ignition off. - 3.
 Apply the parking brake.